-Ice Age Trail: West Bend is a 6.4 mile moderately trafficked point-to-point trail located near West Bend, WI that features a river and is good for all skill levels.
+Ice Age Trail: West Bend is a 6.4 mile moderately trafficked point-to-point trail located near West Bend, Wisconsin that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.

 Escape to this rugged, full featured, and convenient section of the Ice Age Trail from CTH-D to Paradise Drive.
 The West Bend segment of the Ice Age National Scenic trail travels through West Bend, WI.
 Although conveniently located right in West Bend, this rugged, forested landscape will make you feel much further away.
 This complete and detailed route covers the West Bend segment of the Ice Age National Scenic Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.